Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Like most succulents, string of pearls is easy to grow from cuttings.
 Take a 4 inch cutting from the end of one of the stems.
 Strip the leaves from the bottom 2 inches.
 Then just place on moist soil or lightly cover with moist soil.
 Roots will grow from the places where you removed the leaves.
 Instead of watering, use a mister to keep the soil moist during the rooting process.

 The reason why you want to use a mister is because when you use a watering can and pour water into the container, it will wash away the cutting that is just sitting on the soil.
 Using a mister allows you to add water without disturbing the cutting.
+It also prevents the soil from becoming saturated with water which would rot your cutting.

 © 2020 Caren White